hsyed/challenges/dns/README.md

 * Improving error handling in the protocol module.
 I don't think relevant context is available when packets are malformed.
 * Harden the service against panics on socket breaks -- re-establish connectivity.
 * Consider pooling the `MessageWriter`.
 It allocates a HashMap tally and is also used with a vector.
-* Support >1 packet dispatch tasks / investigate thread-per-core for this ?
+* Support >1 packet dispatch tasks / investigate thread-per-core for this?